 The Modern Law Library

-85 ABA Journal articles on The Modern Law Library.
+88 ABA Journal The Modern Law Library articles.

 After losing both the 1960 presidential election and the 1962 California governor’s race, Richard Milhous Nixon vowed at a press conference: “You won’t have Nixon to kick around anymore” and seemed to have written the epitaph to his political career.
 He left for New York and became a partner in a white shoe law firm.
 Yet six years later, he would win the White House, in no small part because of that firm.